kengibson1111/tour-of-go/README.md

 * types (basic) - this shows commonly used types.
 A factored var is used.
 First use of const with type inference.
 Notice const does not use short assignment like a variable. = instead of :=.
-Although not stated yet in the lessons, uppercase constants and variables could be exported from a package just like a function.
+Although not stated yet in the lessons, uppercase constants and variables at package scope could be exported from a package just like a function.
 Not sure yet.

 * zero - if a var is not initialized with a value, it is assigned zero.
 0 for numerics, false for bools, "" for strings.